- Finding an Employer to Sponsor You

 - Career Paths for Skilled Immigrants Program

 Career Paths for Skilled Immigrants connects you to jobs in B.C.
-It is a practical and unique program customized to your needs.
 You can get help to build an action plan, get your credentials assessed and receive financial support to help you upgrade.

 - Hire Immigrants